 6. Get feedback and take immediate action

-Provide opportunities to employees to submit feedback about their experience at the organization.
+Provide opportunities for employees to submit feedback about their experience at the organization.
 When employee feedback becomes a regular part of the business process, you can expect more positive outcomes.
 By collecting employees’ feedback you are halfway through, reacting to it immediately is what really matters.

 7. Recognize and appreciate the best performers

-Rewards and recognition also contribute a major part to a good employee retention strategy.
+Rewards & recognition also contribute a major part to a good employee retention strategy.
 Employees who are appreciated and rewarded for their hard work are more likely to stay longer.
 Unfortunately, more than 80% of the American workforce say they do not feel recognized or rewarded.

 Managers must validate employees’ efforts and those who stand out must be appreciated and rewarded.

 Create a structured rewarding program that can align with the organization's values and goals.
 In a remote working culture, create a virtual team meet-up and reward the best performers routinely.